launchdarkly/dotnet-server-sdk/CONTRIBUTING.md

-# Contributing to the LaunchDarkly Server-side SDK for .NET
+# Contributing to the LaunchDarkly Server-Side SDK for .NET

 LaunchDarkly has published an [SDK contributor's guide](https://docs.launchdarkly.com/docs/sdk-contributors-guide) that provides a detailed explanation of how our SDKs work.
 See below for additional information on how to contribute to this SDK.